edcarp/introduction-to-conda-for-data-scientists/_episodes/05-configuration.md

 - "locate and view the contents of the `.condarc` file."
 keypoints:
 - "The `.condarc` is an optional configuration file that stores custom conda setting."
-- "You can use the `conda config` subcommand to add, set or remove configuration setting in the `.condarc` file.
+- "You can use the `conda config` subcommand to add, set or remove configuration setting in the `.condarc` file."
 - "You can also edit the contents of the `.condarc` file directly using a text editor."
 ---

 ## Configuration